pH-7/pH-7/README.md

 ✔️ Writing interesting articles on <a href="https://pierrewriter.com">PierreWriter</a> 📝

-✔️ Drinking coffees/teas ☕️ and eating vegetarian healthy food 🥕
+✔️ Drinking oat flat whites ☕️ and eating healthy vegetarian food 🥕

 ✔️ Listening to informational Podcasts and Audible 🎧 while walking/hiking 🐾